Save 9% in gas use, by turning down the 'flow' temperature

 Dials with digital displays

-Some boilers have a dial but the figure will appear in the digital display.
-Turn the dial down until you reach 55-60°C. NB that the boiler may not operate at the temperature, it will target that temperature but reduce further when not needed.
-Our advice is not to get too distracted by what it does after.
-NB we are not adjusting your flow temperature for hot water (with tap icon)- you should leave this at 60°C.
+Some boilers have a dial but the flow temperature figure will appear in the digital display.
+Turn the dial with the radiator icon down until you reach 55-60°C. NB the boiler may not operate at the temperature set, rather it will target that temperature but reduce further when not needed.
+Our advice is not to get too distracted by what it does after you have turned the dial.
+NB we are not adjusting your flow temperature for hot water (with tap icon) - see section 11 below.

 Digital displays with up and down buttons

-New boiler models have digital displays with up and down button so you can easily adjust the flow temperature and the figure will show in the digital display.
-NB we are not adjusting your flow temperature for hot water (with tap icon) you should leave this at 60°C.
+Some newer boiler models have digital displays with up and down buttons or plus (+) and minus (-) buttons.
+You simply adjust the flow temperature via the 'down' or 'minus' button and the flow temperature figure will show in the digital display.
+Sometimes you have to press and hold a menu button to bring up the flow temperature, reduce it to 60°C, then press the menu button again to set (like setting the time on a cooker).
+NB we are not adjusting your flow temperature for hot water (with tap icon) - see section 11.

 4) What is the correct condensing boiler temperature setting?

-The correct temperature setting for heating is 'as low as possible'.
-Boilers can commonly operate between 30-80°C flow temperatures.
-They start to reach their higher efficiency figures at 45°C flow temperature, but that can be too low for older properties.
+The correct temperature setting for heating on a combi boiler is 'as low as possible', but as a guide most older homes can run their heating systems at 60°C and newer homes at 50-55°C. They start to reach their very highest efficiency potential at 45°C flow temperature or lower, but this can be too low for older properties.

 Ultimately how low you can turn your flow temperature down will depend on the size of your radiators, how well insulated your home is and your thermostat temperature.